-WHAT DO YOU EXPECT?
-YOUR EXPECTATIONS

-Say: If you have struggled with your staff leader or any other boss not giving clear expectations, it is time to do some self-reflection on how you communicate to your camp staff to make your expectations clear.
+10 minutes WHAT DO YOU EXPECT?
+YOUR EXPECTATIONS FACILITATOR Expectations of Staff View by the Scool dath and the Scool Law.
+Agree on a writen vision of success and a gain to get there.
+Set a good scample (unifrem, language, behavior).
+Ceclatous with their own advancement and recognition Device the time necessary to handle the responsitions of the positions the where you are supposed to be when you are recognition Say: If you have struggled with your staff leader or any other boss not giving clear expectations, it is time to do some self-reflection on how you communicate to your camp staff to make your expectations clear.
 So first you need to decide what are your expectations.
 Then they must be communicated clearly.
 One of the best ways to do this is during staff training week review position descriptions with your staff.
 What expectations do you have for your team, do the letter of agreement and position description say it?

-Expectations of Staff

-I have by the branch that and the branch have

-Agrees on a written obtain of success and a place to per

-But a gard securely confirm, begungs, before the per

-But a gard securely confirm, begungs, before the

-Confirm with first one advantaged and

-Long-time

-Overthe the long securement in the site of the secure

-But advantaged to the secure

-But advantaged to be subset procure

-But advantaged to be form

-But advantaged.

-Slide has animation for

-clicked

-answers to appear when

 Ask: What are some expectations that we need to communicate to our staff?
-(Seek response but aim for the following):

-- Live by the Scout Oath and the Scout Law. - Agree on a written vision of success and a plan to get there. - Set a good example (uniform, language, behavior). - Continue with personal advancement and recognition as appropriate. - Devote the time necessary to handle the responsibilities of the position. - Be where you are supposed to be when you are supposed to be there. - Be enthusiastic. - Others?
+(Seek response but aim for the following): Be enthusiastic Augusta autors Live by the Scout Oath and the Scout Law.
+Slide has animation for Agree on a written vision of success and a plan to get there.
+Set a good example (uniform, language, behavior). answers to appear when Continue with personal advancement and recognition as appropriate.
+Clicked Devote the time necessary to handle the responsibilities of the position.
+Be where you are supposed to be when you are supposed to be there.
+Be enthusiastic.
+Action-oriented Successful Hatelligent Anabilious Anabilious Others?

-Key Staff Behaviors

-- Antendent | Secure of Particular | Secure of

 Ask: What are some key behaviors traits that you are seeking in your staff?
-(Seek response):

-- Action-oriented Hire employees who act and take chances. - Intelligent Intelligence is not the only thing, but it's a strong foundation for success. - Ambitious Employees can only help your camp if they want to help themselves have a better career. - Autonomous You are hiring an employee who can get the job done without extensive handholding.
+(Seek response): Traducting Lond Media Fandis Coulous Die Obsterd Chundl hilly Bary, Cale, and Research Annual sector Action-oriented - Hire employees who act and take chances.
+Intelligent - Intelligence is not the only thing, but it's a strong foundation for Slide has animation for success. each point to appear when Ambitious - Employees can only help your camp if they want to help themselves clicked have a better career.
+Autonomous - You are hiring an employee who can get the job done without extensive handholding.

-- Say: Display Leadership Do you see this individual being a significant part of your company and leading future employees of the camp? - Cultural Fit Are you going to enjoy working with this individual daily? - Upbeat Employees who come into work fresh and energetic everyday are going to out-produce workers who think negatively or easily burn-out when they encounter defeat. - Confident Confidence produces results and encourages employees to take on challenges that others shy away from. - Successful One of the most effective ways to predict future success in a candidate is their past success at other jobs. - Honest An employee can have all the talent in the world, but without integrity and authenticity, nothing great will be accomplished. - Detail Oriented Attention to detail is crucial or mistakes will be made. - Modest The most sought-after employees shout their value not through their words, but rather through their work. - Hard working Nothing great is accomplished easily. - Marketable By marketable, I mean presentable to clients. - Passionate Employees who are passionate about their job never work a day in their lives. - Values listed in the Scout Law Trustworthy, loyal, helpful, friendly, courteous, kind, obedient, cheerful, thrifty, brave, clean, and reverent.
+Say: Display Leadership - Do you see this individual being a significant part of your company and leading future employees of the camp?
+Cultural Fit - Are you going to enjoy working with this individual daily?
+Upbeat - Employees who come into work fresh and energetic everyday are going to out-produce workers who think negatively or easily burn-out when they encounter defeat.
+Confident - Confidence produces results and encourages employees to take on challenges that others shy away from.
+Successful - One of the most effective ways to predict future success in a candidate is their past success at other jobs.
+Honest - An employee can have all the talent in the world, but without integrity and authenticity, nothing great will be accomplished.
+Detail Oriented - Attention to detail is crucial or mistakes will be made.
+Modest - The most sought-after employees shout their value not through their words, but rather through their work.
+Hard working - Nothing great is accomplished easily.
+Marketable - By marketable, I mean presentable to clients.
+Passionate - Employees who are passionate about their job never work a day in their lives.
+Values listed in the Scout Law - Trustworthy loval helpful friendly courteous their lives.
+Values listed in the Scout Law - Trustworthy, loyal, helpful, friendly, courteous, kind, obedient, cheerful, thrifty, brave, clean, and reverent.